CourtneyDL/pickup-location-input/README.md

 ### Test Suite
 I am using this project as an opportunity to teach myself how to perform automated unit testing with React components.
 The test suite uses Mocha, Chai and Enzyme and is my first attempt at a full React test suite albeit in microcosm.

-There is also a test script for the redux reducer.
+There are test scripts for the redux reducer and the api client specifically the function the processes API responses.

 The test directory is structured to mirror the source/js directory for any components or code tested.
 The current structure is shown below: